Fanatics, Inc.: Expansion

 At the onset of the pandemic in early 2020, Fanatics and MLB halted production of MLB jerseys to manufacture masks and gowns for emergency personnel battling COVID-19.
 Using the exact same material that was previously used to make Yankees, Red Sox, Phillies and all other MLB jerseys, that fabric was instead used to make more than one million masks and gowns that were eventually shipped to more than a dozen states.

 In April 2020, Michael Rubin—with the help of Fanatics employees around the world—launched the ALL IN Challenge, one of the largest digital fundraisers in history.
-The celebrity and athlete driven ALL IN Challenge exploded on social media and raised $60 million to provide nearly 300 million meals for Feeding America, Meals on Wheels, No Kid Hungry, and World Central Kitchen.
-Also in 2020, Fanatics established the All-In Challenge Foundation, which will continue to serve as the philanthropic arm of the company.
+The celebrity and athlete driven ALL IN Challenge raised $60 million to provide nearly 300 million meals for Feeding America, Meals on Wheels, No Kid Hungry, and World Central Kitchen.
+Also in 2020, Fanatics established the All-In Challenge Foundation, which would continue to be the philanthropic arm of the company.

 In August 2020, the company secured $350 million Series E funding raising Fanatics' valuation to $6.2 billion.
 Using the new funds, Fanatics purchased assets from Vetta Brands, including leading collegiate headwear producer Top of the World.
 This acquisition saved more than 200 jobs and added significant headwear scale and capabilities.
-In December 2020, Fanatics acquired WinCraft, the preeminent licensed hardgoods and promotional products company, which increased the company's presence with non-apparel merchandise.
+In December 2020, Fanatics acquired WinCraft, a licensed hard goods and promotional products company, which increased the company's presence with non-apparel merchandise.